PavelDolbik/ServiceThread/README.md

 ## Service & Thread

-Examples of using Service and Thread
+Examples of using Service and Thread:

-1. PendingIntentService - Send data between Activity and Service using PendingIntent
+BroadcastReceiver    - Send data between Activity and Service using BroadcastReceiver PendingIntentService - Send data between Activity and Service using PendingIntent